Hormone replacement therapy and degenerative joint disease

 Like everything else in our bodies, hormone levels need to be balanced.
-The “correct balance” can change, based on our gender and age, but everyone needs their hormones balanced in order for their bodies to function the way they were meant to function.
+The body needs their hormones balanced in order to function the way they were meant to function.
 When your hormones are off balance, it is a sign that the body is not working correctly.
 When the body does not function optimally, it cannot heal the way it is supposed to heal.
 For instance, having high estradiol levels can decrease the ability of the body to make fibroblasts, the cells needed to make connective tissue.
 This is a consideration for women who are on birth control, as it can hamper healing ability.
 Low hormone levels can most definitely alter your ability to heal, let alone make you feel sluggish and unhealthy.

 We commonly ask patients to check the following hormone levels to optimize health, healing, and aging: thyroid, TSH, DHEA, pregnenolone, estrogen, progesterone, testosterone, melatonin, and cortisol at least to start.
 For the person in chronic pain, it is very likely that at least one of these levels will be suboptimal.
 Always keep in mind that certain hormones are anabolic, meaning they grow connective tissue, where others are catabolic and promote its breakdown.
 When deficient, supplementing with natural hormones will generally enhance healing.
 More important is hormonal balancing, making sure that the hormonal milieu is anabolic and not catabolic.

-The science connection between hormone levels and chronic pain
+The science connection between hormone levels, chronic pain, and inflammation

 There is a connection between painkillers and hormone replacement therapy that makes pain worse